I'm a member

-POLICYThe use of PET scans to determine early response to treatment (PET scans done during a course of therapy) in patients with cancer is considered investigational.
+POLICYThe use of PET scans to determine early response to treatment (PET scans done during a planned course of chemotherapy and/or radiation therapy) in patients with cancer is considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 POLICY GUIDELINESThe coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member’s specific benefit plan language.